Be The Change,

 This executive role requires advanced knowledge of nonprofit accounting, grant management, and the ability to lead and mentor a high-performing finance team.
 The CFO plays a key leadership role at Iris, fostering a culture of accountability, transparency, and mission-driven excellence.

-Under the general direction of the Chief Executive Officer, the Clinical Director is responsible for providing clinical leadership and policy direction for all intervention services, maintain accepted standards of care throughout the facilities, and provide administrative and professional supervision to staff reporting to this role.
-The Clinical Director is responsible for ensuring oversight in the areas of licensing/accreditation regulations, contractual compliance with program service standards, compliance with the implementation of the agencies’ foundational evidenced based practices, legal and ethical regulations, clinical supervision, and quality assurance.
+Under the general direction of the Chief Executive Officer, the Clinical Director is responsible for providing clinical leadership and policy direction for all intervention services, maintaining accepted standards of care throughout the facilities, and providing administrative and professional supervision to staff reporting to this role.
+The Clinical Director is responsible for ensuring oversight in the areas of licensing/accreditation regulations, contractual compliance with program service standards, compliance with the implementation of the agency’s foundational evidence-based practices, legal and ethical regulations, clinical supervision, and quality assurance.
 The Clinical Director will be responsible for agency representation, contract monitoring and billing requirements to ensure comprehensive service delivery.

 The Family Engagement Specialist will report to a Family Engagement Supervisor and provide the following service lines: Intensive Foster Care, Family Preservation, Supervised Visitation, Father Engagement, and Home Based Casework.
 The Family Engagement Specialist will complete intakes, assessments and ongoing case management services to families referred to Iris Family Support Center by the Department of Child Services and Juvenile Probation.
 The Family Engagement Specialist will work alongside the family to provide services that support family stabilization and child safety.
 Evidence-based practices will be utilized to provide trauma-informed office-based, community-based, and home-based services.
 Family Engagement Specialists maintain an ongoing caseload of active families.
 The Family Engagement Specialist may be required to testify in court regarding services provided.
 The Family Engagement Specialist will need to work individually and within a team to assist families in completing goals and maintain child safety at all times.